 You will also have to spend a few minutes up to every day completing a seizure diary (counting seizures per day) and recording when your period starts each month.
 This will be for more than 3 months in total, and is unlikely to be for more than 6 months.
-We will discuss how long this will be for you at the screening as it will depend on your particular circumstances.
+We will discuss how long with you at the screening as it will depend on your particular circumstances.